 medical detachment of the 192nd Tank

 Battalion.
 After the Louisiana maneuvers of

-battalion learned that the 192nd was being sent
+the 192nd was being sent overseas.
+Being

-his goodbyes and returned to Camp Polk.
+to Camp Polk.
+Louisiana.

 Traveling west over different train routes, the